misiektoja/steam_monitor/docs/configuration.md

 WEBHOOK_ERROR_NOTIFICATION = True
 ```

+A `WEBHOOK_URL` left unset, or left at its `your_webhook_url` placeholder, switches webhook alerts off at startup instead of failing at the first alert. `--verbose` reports why.

 For Discord, copy the URL from **Edit Channel -> Integrations -> Webhooks**.
 For ntfy, use a complete private topic URL such as `https://ntfy.sh/your-private-topic`.
 Protected ntfy topics can use `NTFY_ACCESS_TOKEN` from an environment variable or dotenv file.

 Verify delivery without starting monitoring: